openstack/openstack-manuals/doc/common/glossary.rst

       An Identity service feature that enables services, such as Compute, to automatically register with the catalog.

-   service tenant
+   service project

-      Special tenant that contains all services that are listed in the catalog.
+      Special project that contains all services that are listed in the catalog.

    service token